iabdulwahab7/flutter-firebase_code/README.md

 # firebase_firestore

 # Imporatant guide lines
+  ### First download and install node and setup environmental paths
+  ### Connect app with firebase for ios and android
-  ### You have to add sha1 and sha256 keys in firebase
+  ### You have to add sha1 and sha256 keys in firebase for mobile number authentication
-  ### Add permissions for camera and gallery access and change rules in firebase storage if need
+  ### Add permissions for camera and gallery access and change rules in Firebase storage if need

 # Getting Started